rathoremukul/autocallplus.mtecnology/README.md

     </style>
 </head>
 <body>
-    <h1>Privacy Policy for CALLSCADULE</h1>
+    <h1>Privacy Policy for AUTO CALL PLUS</h1>
     <p class="last-updated">Last Updated: July 6, 2025</p>

     <div class="section">
         <p>
-            Welcome to CALLSCADULE!
+            Welcome to AUTO CALL PLUS!
 This Privacy Policy is designed to help you understand how we collect, use, disclose, and safeguard your personal information when you use our mobile application.
         </p>
         <p>
             By downloading, installing, or using CALLSCADULE, you agree to the terms outlined in this Privacy Policy.
 If you do not agree with our policies and practices, please do not use our application.